-- 41. The UC Regents condoned and ratified the conduct of Dr. Heaps by their advance notice of Dr. Heaps' unfitness at work, by their failure to make required reports of suspected abuse, and by their failure to take immediate corrective action to protect Plaintiff Doe 18 and other patients (including students) from further harm after reports-and formal California Medical Board investigations-of Dr. Heaps' sexual assault of patients. - 42.
+- 30. The UC Regents condoned and ratified the conduct of Dr. Heaps by their advance notice of Dr. Heaps' unfitness at work, by their failure to make required reports of suspected abuse, and by their failure to take immediate corrective action to protect Plaintiff Doe 7 and other patients (including students) from further harm after reports-and formal California Medical Board investigations-of Dr. Heaps' sexual assault of patients. - 31.
 As discussed throughout, Defendant UC Regents also failed to put in place appropriate safeguards to prevent foreseeable harm to female gynecological patients, including imposition of a policy providing for the mandatory presence of an independent and appropriately trained chaperone, to prevent, deter and report any misconduct in the context of gynecological examinations and procedures.
-Defendant UC Regents also failed adequately (or at all) to train its employees and agents in how to recognize and report any sexual or medical battery or harassment. - 43.
-The female chaperones who were at times in the room during Dr. Heaps' sexual battery and harassment of Plaintiff Doe 18 acted recklessly and negligently, in that they failed to reasonably perform their duties as a chaperone and failed to act with the ordinary care one would expect.
-The chaperones-on information and belief, employees of the UC Regents-failed to raise any alarms during Dr. Heaps' misconduct (which they at times witnessed) or take any other reasonably expected actions to prevent or stop the misconduct, despite being aware of the lack of medical necessity of Dr. Heaps' touching and comments to Plaintiff Doe 18.
-Further, on information and belief, the chaperones did not report Dr. Heaps' misconduct. - 44.
-Plaintiff Doe 18 is now informed and believes, and based thereon alleges, that the UC Regents further breached its duties owed to Plaintiff Doe 18 and other patients by, among other things, failing to conduct reasonable investigation and/or due diligence prior to hiring individuals assigned to assist Dr. Heaps during the relevant time period, including those charged with the important task of chaperoning gynecological examinations.

-- 45. On information and belief, one nurse/chaperone employed by UCLA Health from in or about 2013 until in or about 2016 (and who provided services for some period of time in Dr. Heaps' office) was retained despite the fact that she was in or about 2008-criminally charged with welfare fraud and perjury and pleaded guilty to welfare fraud.
+Defendant UC Regents also failed adequately (or at all) to train its employees and agents in how to recognize and report any sexual or medical battery or harassment. - 32.
+Plaintiff Doe 7 is now informed and believes, and based thereon alleges, that the UC Regents further breached its duties owed to Plaintiff Doe 7 and other patients by, among other things, failing to conduct reasonable investigation and/or due diligence prior to hiring individuals assigned to assist Dr. Heaps during the relevant time period, including those charged with the important task of chaperoning gynecological examinations. - 33.
+On information and belief, a nurse/chaperone employed by UCLA Health from in or about 2003 until in or about 2016 was retained despite the fact that she was in or about 2008- criminally charged with welfare fraud and perjury and pleaded guilty to welfare fraud prior to being employed by the UC Regents.
 On information and belief, during the time she was employed by the UC Regents, this nurse/chaperone was also a defendant in a civil harassment suit.
-It is unclear why such an individual would be hired into a position of trust, with access to private patient medical and personal information.
-Nor is it clear why such a person would be called upon to act as a chaperone and purportedly safeguard women's well-being and safety. - 46.
-In addition, on information and belief, during the time in which she was employed by UCLA as a nurse/chaperone in the office of Dr. Heaps, this nurse/chaperone was charged with driving under the influence of alcohol and was again (the next year) charged with driving under the influence of drugs and alcohol.
-On information and belief, in both instances, the nurse/chaperone pleaded no contest in response to the charges. - As a result of these charges, on information and belief, the Board of Vocational Nursing and Psychiatric Technicians, Department of Consumer Affairs, initiated proceedings against this individual's nursing license (the "Accusation").
+It is unclear why such an individual would be retained in a position of trust, with access to private patient medical and personal information.
+Nor is it clear why such a person would be called upon to act as a chaperone and purportedly safeguard women's well-being and safety. - 34.
+In addition, on information and belief, during the time in which she was

+- 35. As a result of these charges, on information and belief, the Board of Vocational Nursing and Psychiatric Technicians, Department of Consumer Affairs, initiated proceedings against this individual's nursing license (the "Accusation").
 The Accusation alleges that this nurse/chaperone's medical records indicated that she took a bottle of Xanax pills causing her to "black out" while driving.
 The Accusation also alleges that an outpatient program diagnosed her with "unspecified alcohol dependence, unspecified drinking behavior, and sedative, hypnotic, or anxiolytic dependence."
-Quite obviously, the UC Regents was on notice that this nurse was unfit to perform the duties for which she was employed, including chaperoning gynecological procedures and providing medical treatment to patients. - 48.
-Dr. Heaps' misconduct, the chaperones' silence and inaction-and the UC Regents' cover up-has resulted in tremendous harm to Plaintiff Doe.
+Quite obviously, the UC Regents was on notice that this nurse was unfit to perform the duties for which she was employed, including chaperoning gynecological procedures and providing medical treatment to patients. - 36.
+Dr. Heaps' misconduct, the absence of appropriate chaperones-and the UC Regents' cover up-has resulted in tremendous harm to Plaintiff Doe.
 The physical and psychological aftermath of her appointment with Dr. Heaps has been severe for Plaintiff Doe.

-She has suffered from shock, humiliation, embarrassment and other forms of severe emotional distress.
+She has suffered from shock, humiliation, embarrassment and other forms of severe emotional distress, both in the terrible moments when she was being assaulted by Dr. Heaps and in the time since.
 This has resulted in sleeplessness, lack of focus, anxiety, flashbacks, and other physical and psychological manifestations of the distress caused by Defendants' egregious acts.